1991mirec/kiwi/README.md

 ```

 ## Deployment
+Under app you will find secret.env.example file please make a copy with name secret.env and change
+<API_KEY> with corresponding api key which will be used with each request in header.

 to run all the services please build them first with command `docker-compose build`

 Once the build is finished please run `docker-compose up` or if you want to run it in